-At the provincial level, 0.6% of total expenditure went on staff development.
-Northlink College spent 0.4% of total expenditure on staff development in 2009 -less than the province and less than a third of the national average spending on staff development.
-Overall, in the audit period, Western Cape Colleges spent significantly less on average than other colleges.
+At the provincial level, only 0.6% of total expenditure went on staff development.
+West Coast College spent 1.2% of total expenditure on staff development in 2009 - much higher than the provincial figure but not quite as much as the national average.